Sarah Thornhill (2011)

 Sarah Thornhill is set in the past, but it’s as much about today as about yesterday.
 It’s about the dark legacies hidden in families, about love and unlooked-for happiness, and about keeping stories alive.

-To read about where the book started, and how it evolved through the research and the writing, click on “Background to the book” on the menu at the left.
-There are also diocussion-starters for book groups, reviews and an extract from the book.
+To read about where the book started, and how it evolved through the research and the writing, click on “Background to the book”.
+There are also discussion-starters for book groups, reviews and an extract from the book.